AndyPermaRobotics/LIN/README.md

+## Our changes to the original library

+- added ability to configure custom TX and RX pins for the Serial port

 ## LIN Library

 Library and examples for LIN [(Local Interconnect Network)](https://en.wikipedia.org/wiki/Local_Interconnect_Network) on Arduino.
 Developed for the Macchina M2.
 Can be modified for any Arduino board with UART available and any LIN slave.